Sausage

 Chicken, Andouille, & Tasso, Jambalaya

-This is a Cajun jambalaya, not a creole jambalaya.
-The biggest difference being that Creole jambalaya has tomatoes and Cajun jambalaya does not.The most important part to making good jambalaya is to use the right pot.
+The most important part to making good jambalaya is to use the right pot.
 Non-stick, stainless steel, or anodized aluminum just won't do.
-You need a cast iron pot and a metal spatula.
+You need a plain cast iron pot or an enameled cast iron pot and a good stiff spatula.
 When you use a cast iron pot, you can create a "graton" or "fond".
 Graton is the brown stuff that sticks to the the bottom of the pot when you are making jambalaya.
-I gives jambalaya it's distinctive brown color and taste.
-I use a 12 quart cast iron dutch oven.
+It gives jambalaya it's distinctive brown color and taste.
+I use a 12 quart cast iron Dutch oven, or a 7.3 or 4.3 quart enameled cast iron Dutch oven.

 2 lb

-andouille Sausage, sliced " thick
+andouille sausage, sliced ⅛" thick

 2 ½ lb (approx 6)